department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/birth-defects.md

 Your child may be able to get disability benefits if they have a covered birth defect that caused a permanent physical or mental disability (a disability that doesn’t go away) and both of the below descriptions are true.

 **Both of these must be true:**
-- The child’s biological mother served in South Vietnam any time from January 9, 1962, through May 7, 1975, **and**
+- The child’s biological mother served in Vietnam any time from January 9, 1962, through May 7, 1975, **and**
-- The child was conceived after the mother served in South Vietnam
+- The child was conceived after the mother first entered the Republic of Vietnam during the time period listed above

 [See the list of covered birth defects](https://www.publichealth.va.gov/exposures/agentorange/birth-defects/children-women-vietnam-vets.asp)